Living abroad is an eye-opening experience.

 Most people just imagine that food comes from the supermarket — an illusion that agribusiness is quite happy to promote.
 It seems much more sanitary than the reality.

-If you’re happier thinking your steak just grew under plastic wrap, they’re certainly not going to burst your bubble by showing you a butcher hacking a dead cow to pieces in the back of your local Safeway.
+If you’re happier thinking your T-bone steak just grew under plastic wrap, they’re certainly not going to burst your bubble by showing you a butcher hacking a dead cow to pieces in the back of your local Safeway.

 In Madrid on the other hand, almost everybody I know has family or friends back on the farm, growing vegetables or making some sort of homemade cheese, sausage or table wine.